RoseTeam/Futurakart/docs/Tutorial_base_emulation.md

 roslaunch futurakart_viz view_robot.launch
 ```

-or going to the next step : publish `Twist` message, convert it
+or going to the next step : publish `Twist` message, convert it with auxiliairy node `twist_to_ackermann`